javascript-tutorial/en.javascript.info/1-js/10-modules/01-modules-intro/article.md

 4. Module code is executed only once.
 Exports are created once and shared between importers.
 5. In production, we usually use bundlers such as [Webpack](https://webpack.js.org) to bundle modules together.

-In the next chapter we'll see more examples of modules and `export/import` statements.
+In the next chapter we'll see more examples of modules and versatile `export/import` statements.